K Rock 95.5

-K Rock 95.5 (call sign: 3CAT; stylised as K rock 95.5 and previously as K-Rock) is a commercial FM radio station based in Geelong, Australia.
-K Rock operates a mainstream Top 40 playlist.

-K Rock’s football coverage mainly consists of Australian Football League matches involving the Geelong Football Club.
+K Rock 95.5 (call sign: 3CAT; stylised as K rock 95.5) is a commercial FM radio station based in Geelong, Australia.
+K Rock operates a mainstream Top 40 playlist and also airs Australian Football League matches involving the Geelong Football Club.

 K Rock shares transmitter facilities with sister station 93.9 Bay FM (along with 94.7 The Pulse and 96.3 Rhema FM), broadcasting from a transmitter on top of Murradoc Hill on the Bellarine Peninsula.
 The license area covers the Greater Geelong area, Werribee and Western Melbourne, The Golden Plains, and the Surf Coast.
 K Rock also streams online via their website.